simplymichael/express-user-manager/README.md

   Response hooks are called just before the response is sent back to the client, giving you the ability to modify the response before it gets to the client.

+  **Note**: Currently, response hooks are only fired when the HTTP response status code is 200.

 You can register a request or response hook for a single route, for multiple routes, or for all routes.

+#### Registering request and response hooks
 To register a request or response hook:
 - define a middleware, which is just a fancy word for a function that takes three parameters: `req`, `res`, `next`.